 - Coronavirus (COVID-19): safer travel guidance for passengers

 3. Permitted activities in multi-use community facilities: signposting to relevant guidance

-Community facilities such as community centres and village halls are used for a wide range of local activities and services – from childcare provision to hosting social and recreational club
+Community facilities such as community centres and village halls are used for a wide range of local activities and services – from childcare provision to hosting social and recreational clubs.

-- providing essential voluntary activities or urgent public support services (including the provision of food banks or other support for the homeless or vulnerable people, blood donation sessions or support in an emergency)
+- providing essential voluntary services or public support services, including digital access to public services, medical treatment, the provision of food bank or other support for the homeless or vulnerable people, blood donation services or support in an emergency

 3a: Early years and youth provision

 Community facilities which serve as premises for early years provision, childcare and youth facilities should follow the relevant guidance: